ziyasal/vector/soaks/tests/datadog_sensitive_data_scanner/README.md

-# Datadog Agent -> SDS -> Datadog Logs
+# HTTP -> SDS -> Datadog Logs

-This soak tests Datadog agent source feeding into the Datadog logs source.
+This soak tests HTTP source feeding into the Datadog logs source.
 SDS is included.

 ## Method